digimokan/ans_role_config_xdm_dm/.github/README.md

 Define these _required_ vars for the role:

   * `xdm_user_name`: user name to start the XDM display manager for
+  * `session`: cmd to start DE/WM, and descriptive name

 ## Contributing